ThomasLangford/genetic_sudoku/README.md

     optional arguments:
       -h, --help            show this help message and exit -i INPUT, --input INPUT
-                            name of file to run
+                            name of the file to run
       -p POPULATION, --population POPULATION
-                            inital population size
+                            set the inital population size
       -m, --multi_mutate    use multi mutate
       -e, --elitism         use elitism
       -d, --duel_selector   use duel selector